sort - sort, merge, or sequence check text files

 The treatment of field separators can be altered using the options:

-- Ignore leading blank characters when determining the starting and ending positions of a restricted sort key.
-If the -b option is specified before the first -k option, it is applied to all -k options.
+- Ignore leading <blank> characters when determining the starting and ending positions of a restricted sort key.
+If the -b option is specified before the first -k option, it shall be applied to all -k options.
 Otherwise, the -b option can be attached independently to each -k field_start or field_end option-argument (see below).